mrba59/ultralytics/README.md

 ## How to Use

-To utilize the YOLOv8 model with the integrated ReID and tracking algorithm, use the `track.py` script.
-This script is configured using YAML configuration files that define the tracking parameters.
+To run YOLOv8 model with the integrated ReID and tracking algorithm, use the `track.py` script.
+This script is configured using YAML configuration files that define the tracking and detector parameters.

 ### Configuration

-- **`track.yaml`**: Located in the root directory, this file controls the general parameters for the detetction model.
+- **`track.yaml`**: Located in the root directory, this file controls the general parameters for the detection model.

 - **`botsort.yaml`**: Located in `ultralytics/cfg/trackers/botsort.yaml`, this file is specifically for configuring the BoT-SORT algorithm, which is the only tracking algorithm currently implemented.